Minor or Cross-Currency Pairs

 GBPCHF INFORMATION

-GBP/CHF is highly influenced by the monetary policies of the two central banks involved (Bank of England and Swiss National Bank).
-Although both the two currencies are highly correlated to Euro, GBPCHF is a very volatile Forex cross.
+GBP/CHF is heavily influenced by the monetary policies of the two central banks involved—the Bank of England and the Swiss National Bank.
+Although both currencies are highly correlated with the Euro, GBP/CHF remains a very volatile Forex cross.

 ■ (↑) Historical High: 10.4057 (1971)